ustmrw/-/readme.md

 Signed,

-The Representatives of the United First Nations
+The Representatives of the United First Nations"

 # My Approach to the Constitution of the UFN